source-academy/sinter/spec/vm.md

 Format: `0x07 <address>` (5 octets)

 Pushes the string at the given address onto the stack.

+The string at the given address should be null-terminated.

 ### `pop`: pop from stack